 Many women will experience menstrual problems sometime in their lives.
-Often a change in the usual menstrual pattern can be a symptom of an underlying medical concern.
 Below, we briefly outline the most common menstrual problems and discuss when medical treatments may be needed.
 Your healthcare provider will be glad to answer any questions you have.
 You can use a calendar to help track your menstrual cycles or an app (period tracker, clue, eve, Flo).

 Menstrual cramping and painful periods are common problems for women, but they can be severe enough to interfere with normal daily living.
 Cramping may also be accompanied by headache, nausea and vomiting, diarrhea, dizziness, leg or back pain and fatigue.
 Substances produced in the uterus called prostaglandins cause most dysmenorrhea.
 Prostaglandins cause contractions of the uterus, which produce a cramping sensation.
 Occasionally, menstrual cramps are caused by other medical problems such as fibroids, endometriosis (overgrowth of uterine lining) or infection from sexually transmitted infection.
 Birth control pills may reduce menstrual cramps and shorten the length of your period.
 Naproxen (Aleve) or Ibuprofen prevents the production of prostaglandins.
 It can prevent cramps best if you start taking it a day or two before your cramps start and continue as needed through your period.
 Painful periods should not make your life miserable.